 What are Alternative Treatments to Laser Eye Surgery?

-If you told you are not suitable for Laser Eye Surgery – don’t worry!
-There may be alternative treatment options open to you, including:
+If you’re told that you’re not suitable for Laser Eye Surgery, don’t lose hope just yet.
+There may be an alternative treatment available to you.
+This can include:

 • Phakic Intraocular Lens Implantation